techacolyte42/public-relations/WilsonConnorResume.md

 # About

 Connor K. Wilson
-10 Robin Rd.
+112 Ware Rd.
-Republic, WA 99166
+Woodside, CA 94062

-(509) 207 9170
+(509) 207-9170
 ckwilson42@gmail.com

-New Caltech grad seeking employment beginning early 2016.
+California Institute of Technology new graduate seeking first post graduation employment.
 Course experience has centered on brains, computation, and a bit of physics, while job experience has included operating heavy machinery and JavaScript web-front end work.
 Excited for new challenges and laying strong groundwork for future progress.

-**Out of country November 4th -- December 14th, with limited contact.**

 # Education